outsidedav/swift/api/sdk.md

 The {{site.data.keyword.IBM}} SDK Generator plug-in can be installed in the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/bluemix_cli/get_started.html).

-With the {{site.data.keyword.IBM_notm}} SDK Generator plug-in, you can easily integrate your back-end services to your app by using a generated SDK.
-When a change to a REST API occurs, you can regenerate the SDK, and replace the old one for a seamless SDK upgrade.
-You can also integrate the CLI into a devops pipeline, and ensure that the SDK is always consistent with the API spec each time the app is built.
+With the {{site.data.keyword.IBM_notm}} SDK Generator plug-in, you can integrate your back-end services to your app by using a generated SDK.
+When a change to a REST API occurs, you can regenerate the SDK, and replace the old one to easily upgrade the SDK.
+You can then add the CLI into a DevOps pipeline, and ensure that the SDK is always consistent with the API spec each time the app is built.

 The REST API definition must be valid and either hosted on a live server endpoint or a local file on your system.